Home Browse Listings Markets Agents Guides How to Buy

-The Recife brief
+The Recife market, in depth

 Recife is the Northeast's commercial engine, with Porto Digital pulling tech tenants and a medical complex that draws patients from across Latin America.
 Boa Viagem beachfront is the obvious buy.
 Watch for crime risk outside the core neighborhoods — local knowledge matters more here than in the South.